rezgar/pythonista-chromeless/README.md

 result = chrome.your_selenium_script_function(param1, param2)
 ```

-Selenium server Lambda can be called directly or via API Gateway (added limitations: max 30 sec execution duration).
+Selenium server Lambda can be called directly or via API Gateway (added limitation: max 30 sec execution duration).

 **Caveat**: Only "attached" functions are sent to the server, not their dependencies
-This means you **can not reference** functions/variables/imports declared outside of the function body, unless they are also "attached"
+This means you **can not reference** functions/variables/imports declared outside of the function body, unless they are also "attached".
+You can not use imports that are not imported on the server.

 ## Debugging Selenium scripts